lfit/itpol/trusted-team-communication.md

 - [PGP Web of Trust: Core Concepts Behind Trusted Communication][5]
 - [PGP Web of Trust: How does it work?][6]

+Main takeaways should be:

+- Never trust keys without any signatures on them
+- Only use keys listed as "fully valid" for encrypted correspondence
+- Use keyservers and refresh your public keys regularly

 ### Using the Web of Trust in your team

 Once you understand the core concepts behind the OpenPGP Web of Trust, you'll